Salient Issue

 • Collective negotiations.
 On plantations, the management must engage in collective negotiations on wages and working conditions with a trade union or other democratically elected worker representatives.
 Please see further information on the labour rights and conditions page.

 • Fairtrade Minimum Prices.
 The Minimum Price provides producers with a safety net against market price fluctuations.
 Buying companies must pay producers at least the Fairtrade Minimum Price or the market price when it is higher.
 Minimum Prices aim to cover the costs of sustainable production and are reviewed regularly in consultation with producers and traders.
 For a few commodities – flowers, herbs, herbal teas, spices and sugar – setting a Minimum Price is practically impossible given the number of variables, qualities and production areas.
-In these cases, Faritrade utilizes requirements in product-specific Standards to ensure that producers benefit from other aspects of the Standard.
+In these cases, Fairtrade utilises requirements in product-specific Standards to ensure that producers benefit from other aspects of the Standard.

 To explore the full set of Fairtrade’s Standards on living wage, please see the bottom of this page.

 In many commodities, the Fairtrade Standards, auditing and corrective measures are insufficient for reaching living wages.
 Current wages are so far below living wages, that individual plantations and farmers have no way to achieve a living wage for workers and remain competitive in the market.
-Stronger minimum wage legislation and a more equitable distribution of value in the supply chain are needed to reach living wages and economic sustainability for farmers and plantations.
+Stronger minimum wage legislation and a more equitable value distribution in the supply chain are needed to reach living wages and economic sustainability for farmers and plantations.

 Fairtrade works to bridge wage gaps using a variety of tools and interventions:

 • Setting living wage benchmarks.
 As a co-founder of the Global Living Wage Coalition, we work with other certifications to establish independently validated country- and region-specific living wage benchmarks.
-These show the gap between current wages and the local living wage4.
+These show the gap between current wages and the local living wage3.
 We have initiated and funded the creation of methodologies for rapid living wage assessment, for addressing gender pay gaps and for assessing in-kind benefits.
 A list of the 35+ available benchmarks can be found at the Global Living Coalition website.

 • Dialogue between brands and workers.
 Fairtrade seeks to bring worker perspectives to high-level supply chain conversations.
-For example, the FairVoice pilot project highlighted how workers on Kenyan flower farms were influenced by the COVID-19 pandemic, reduced flower orders and cancelled air freight connections in 2020.
+For example, the FairVoice pilot project highlighted how workers on Kenyan flower farms were influenced by the COVID-19 pandemic via reduced flower orders and cancelled air freight connections in 2020.
 Extensive qualitative data was collected directly from workers via interactive text messages.

 • Awareness-raising among consumers.
-Fairtrade is a partner of the Good Clothes, Fair Pay campaign that encourages European citizens to call for a EU-wide living wage legislation across the garment, textile and footwear sector.
+Fairtrade is a partner of the Good Clothes, Fair Pay campaign that encourages European citizens to call for an EU-wide living wage legislation across the garment, textile and footwear sector.
 Fairtrade cities, universities, schools, parishes, and workplaces are regular partners in this work.

 At the export, import and manufacturing stages, Fairtrade’s interventions on labour abuse are currently narrower in scope than at the production stage.
 The Fairtrade Trader Standard requires companies to be aware of and comply with all national labour laws and fundamental ILO Conventions, including those on Freedom of Association and collective bargaining.
 These rules apply to all certified traders and manufacturers whether their national government has ratified these ILO Conventions or not.
 Compliance with these requirements is checked in audits if there are any indications of non-compliance, such as allegations made by third parties.

-3: Mitigating measures reduce the likelihood of an adverse impact (UNGP Interpretive Guide, p.
+2: Mitigating measures reduce the likelihood of an adverse impact (UNGP Interpretive Guide, p.
 12).

-4: Details on how we calculate a living income reference price can be found on the website of Fairtrade International.
+3: Details on how we calculate a living income reference price can be found on the website of Fairtrade International.

 2. Remediating measures

-In this context, it takes collaboration among companies and governments to reach living wages in a specific supply chain – and Fairtrade cannot ensure living wages in all the supply chains originating at the 1,880 Fairtrade certified farmer organizations and plantations.
+In this context, it takes collaboration among companies and governments to reach living wages in a specific supply chain – and Fairtrade cannot ensure living wages in all the supply chains originating at the 1 910 Fairtrade certified farmer organizations and plantations.
 Fairtrade does not guarantee living wages – we enable concrete steps towards them.

 However, serious irregularities in wage payments raise concerns of forced labour.
-For instance systematic withholding of wages, unpaid overtime and deceptive deductions are among ILO indicators for forced labour.
+For instance, systematic withholding of wages, unpaid overtime and deceptive deductions are among the ILO indicators for forced labour.
 Whenever forced labour is identified or alleged, we act to protect the affected person(s) in line with our Protection Policy.
-We seek to work with national agencies and/or NGOs to enable remediating6 measures, safe withdrawal and long-term wellbeing of affected individuals, and we work with the producer organization to strengthen their preventive measures.
+We seek to work with national agencies and/or NGOs to enable remediating4 measures, safe withdrawal and long-term wellbeing of affected individuals, and we work with the producer organization to strengthen their preventive measures.
 Please see the page on forced labour for further information.

 If FLOCERT, the independent Fairtrade auditing body, identifies a non-compliance with living wage related Standards requirements, it requires corrective measures.
 These include cessation of the existing violation, and a policy or project to prevent further non-compliance.
-The corrective measures must be implemented to avoid sanctions, which can include suspension and decertification7
+The corrective measures must be implemented to avoid sanctions, which can include suspension and decertification5.

 Fairtrade has a global level grievance mechanism – the allegations mechanism housed at FLOCERT – which is under reform to strengthen its alignment with the UN Guiding Principles on Business and Human Rights.